Role of maximally entangled states in the context of linear steering inequalities: Introduction

-It is well-known that EPR steering lies in between entanglement and Bell nonlocality: quantum states that demonstrate Bell-nonlocality form a subset of quantum states demonstrating EPR steering which also form a subset of entangled states \cite{WJD2007, st11}.
-However, unlike quantum nonlocality \cite{bell2} and entanglement \cite{ent}, the task of quantum steering is inherently asymmetric with respect to the observers \cite{st7}.
+It is well-known that EPR steering lies in between entanglement and Bell nonlocality: Bell-nonlocal states form a strict subset of EPR steerable states which also form a strict subset of entangled states \cite{WJD2007,st11}.
+However, unlike Bell-nonlocality \cite{bell2} and entanglement \cite{ent}, the task of quantum steering is inherently asymmetric with respect to the observers \cite{st7}.
 In this case, the outcome statistics of one subsystem (which is being `steered') is due to valid quantum measurements on a valid quantum state.
 On the other hand, there is no such constraint for the other subsystem.
-There exist entangled states which are one-way steerable, i.e., demonstrate steerability from one observer to the other, but not vice-versa \cite{ows1, st7}.
+There exist entangled states which are one-way steerable, i.e., demonstrate steerability from one observer to the other, but not vice-versa \cite{st7,ows1}.
 The study of quantum steering also finds applications in semi device independent scenario where the party, which is being ‘steered’, has trust on his/her quantum device but the other party's device is untrusted.
 One big advantage in this direction is that such scenarios are experimentally less demanding than fully device-independent protocols (where both of the parties distrust their devices) and, at the same time, require less assumptions than standard quantum cryptographic scenarios.
 Secure quantum key distribution (QKD) using quantum steering has been demonstrated \cite{st12}, where one party cannot trust his/her devices.
-The relation between EPR steering and incompatibility of measurements has also been studied in detail \cite{jms1, jms2, jms3, jms4, jms5}.